fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: fish_greeting

    the greeting message printed on startup.
-This is printed by a function of the same name that can be overridden for more complicated changes (see :ref:`funced <cmd-funced>`)
+This is printed by a function of the same name that can be overridden for more complicated changes (see :doc:`funced <cmds/funced>`)

 .. envvar:: fish_history